Academic-Paper-Codes/iModel-and-Secure-AI-Model-Management/README.md

 `riCheck()`: Called by the cloud server to implement the **RiCheck** process.
 The inputs are the request type, processed model, user’s right token, and pseudonymous account, and it returns a flag.
 If the verification is successful, the corresponding $p_1$/$p_2$/$p_3$ will also be returned.

-`modAvail_AIUserSide()`: Called by an AI user with Avail permission to implement the AI user side of the **ModAvail** process.
+`modAvail_User()`: Called by an AI user with Avail permission to implement the AI user side of the **ModAvail** process.
 The inputs are the user secret key, $p_1$ obtained from the cloud server, and the user plaintext message, and it returns the encrypted data.

-`modAvail_CloudServerSide()`: Called by the cloud server to implement the cloud server side of the **ModAvail** process.
+`modAvail_Cloud()`: Called by the cloud server to implement the cloud server side of the **ModAvail** process.
 The inputs are the user-submitted ciphertext and processed model, and it outputs the ciphertext of the model execution result.
 To call this function, the actual model must be invoked within this function.

-`modAvail_AIProviderSide()`: Called by the AI provider to implement the AI provider side of the **ModAvail** process.
-The inputs are the Paillier public key, Paillier secret key, and the ciphertext of the model execution result, and it outputs the decrypted model execution result.

 `modTrain()`: Called by an AI user with Train permission.
 The inputs are the user secret key and $p_2$ obtained from the cloud server, and it returns the processed local model.
 To call this function, the actual model must be invoked within this function.

 `modUpgrade()`: Called by an AI user with Upgrade permission.
 The inputs are the user secret key, $p_1, p_2, p_3$ obtained from the cloud server, and the list of collected local models $C_{M,2}$, and it returns the new processed global model.

 `CM3replaceCM1()`: A private function called by other functions to replace the corresponding parameters in $C_{M,1}$ with those in $C_{M,3}$.

+### Semi_iModel.java

+`paillierEncrypt()`: A public algorithm for Paillier homomorphic encryption.
+The inputs are the Paillier public key and a Biginteger type message, and it returns a Biginteger type ciphertext.

+`paillierDecrypt()`: A public algorithm for Paillier decryption.
+The inputs are the Paillier public key, Paillier secret key, and a Biginteger type ciphertext, and it returns the decrypted result as a Biginteger.

 ### Full_iModel.java